herrhilmi/symphony-app/README.md

 # My Symphony App

-My Symphony App is a sample application based on Angular, demonstrating the creation of a simple EntityRenderer in Symphon.
+My Symphony App is a sample application based on Angular, demonstrating the creation of a simple EntityRenderer in Symphony.
 For more details please refers to Symphony documentation:
 * https://extension-api.symphony.com/docs

 ## Prerequisites